 Improved targeting with proton imaging

-The high sensitivity of proton beams to tissue changes makes adapation more important than in conventional radiotherapy.
+The high sensitivity of proton beams to tissue changes makes adaptation more important than in conventional radiotherapy.
 This requires imaging information relating to the interaction of the beam with the patient's tissue.
-The conventional approach of X-ray imaging resuts in uncertainties which can be reduced when using proton beam imaging.
-The patient is imagined with a higher energy beam than used for treatement and the stopping powers deduced from the image are scaled to the correct treatment energy.
-This allows for a significant reduction in uncertainties in the dose deposition of the headron beam.
-As part of the PRaVDA Consortium, we are committed to support the development of new concepts and instrumentation to provide accurate information about the proton beam's dose, energy and profile before and during treatment.
-Please see our collaboration on the PRaVDA project as an illustration
+The conventional approach of X-ray imaging results in uncertainties which can be reduced when using proton beam imaging.
+The patient is imaged with a higher energy beam than used for treatment and the stopping powers deduced from the image are scaled to the correct treatment energy.
+This allows for a significant reduction in uncertainties in the dose deposition of the hadron beam.
+As part of the PRaVDA Consortium, we are committed to supporting the development of new concepts and instrumentation to provide accurate information about the proton beam's dose, energy and profile before and during treatment.
+Please see our collaboration on the PRaVDA project as an illustration.

 Possibly the most important future frontier for charged particle therapy is hypofractionation.
 It has the real potential to improve patient outcomes and life quality.
 Today, hypofractionation is not able to be fully realised with legacy proton therapy systems.
 In parallel, proton therapy should continue to improve conformity through scanned microbeams and physical collimation.
 Scanned beams are preferable.
 Improvements in patient modelling, dose calculation accuracy and target motion solutions will also serve to build confidence for increased hypofractionation using protons.